glycerine/rbook/README.md

 read all the history instead of trying to coordinate the log number that the browser knows against the log / bookID current.

+[x] mechanism to add comments into the stream.

 Still TODO
 ----------